econnet/econ/econ-1.0.rst

 - to allow them to choose to contribute
 - to avoid repeating effort
-- to keep `tributes`_ together with content even if the repo is forked
+- to keep `tributes`_ together with content if the repo or even the whole project is forked
+  (see `dx`_ and `dj`_).

+Encrypted information could be handled by a separate repo, with access limited to contributors, but the disadvantage is less cohesion.

 .. _`ds`: